Military history of Pakistan: War in the North-West region

-The militants then expanded their base of operations and moved into the neighbouring Swat Valley and imposed a very harsh Sharia Law.
+The militants then expanded their base of operations and moved into the neighboring Swat Valley and imposed a very harsh Sharia Law.
 The Army launched an offensive to re-take the Swat Valley in 2007 but was unable to clear it of the militants who had fled into the mountains and waited for the Army to leave to take over the valley again.
 The militants then launched another wave of terrorist attacks inside Pakistan.

 The Pakistani government and military tried another peace deal with the militants in Swat Valley in 2008.
-This was roundly criticised in the West as abdicating to the militants.
-Initially pledging to lay down their arms if Sharia Law was implemented, the Pakistani Taliban used Swat Valley as a springboard to launch further attacks into neighbouring regions and reached to within 60 km of Islamabad.
+This was roundly criticized in the West as abdicating to the militants.
+Initially pledging to lay down their arms if Sharia Law was implemented, the Pakistani Taliban used Swat Valley as a springboard to launch further attacks into neighboring regions and reached to within 60 km of Islamabad.

 Public opinion turned decisively against the Pakistani Taliban when a video showed the flogging of a girl by the Pakistani Taliban in Swat Valley.
 This forced the army to launch a decisive attack against the Taliban occupying Swat Valley in April 2009.
 After heavy fighting the Swat Valley was largely pacified by July 2009 although isolated pockets of Taliban activity continued.

 The next phase of the Pakistan Army's offensive was the formidable Waziristan region.
 A US drone attack killed the leader of the Pakistani Taliban, Baitullah Mehsud in August in a targeted killing.
 A power struggle engulfed the Pakistani Taliban for the whole of September but by October a new leader had emerged, Hakimullah Mehsud.
 Under his leadership, the Pakistani Taliban launched another wave of terrorist attacks throughout Pakistan, killing hundreds of people.

 The Pakistan Army had been massing over 30,000 troops and 500 commandos to launch a decisive offensive against the Pakistani Taliban's sanctuaries.
 After a few weeks of softening up the targets with air strikes, artillery and mortar attacks, the Army moved in a three-pronged attack on South Waziristan.
 The war ended with a decisive Pakistani victory.

 Since the conflict began, Pakistan has lost more than three times the number of its soldiers compared to the number of US troops killed in Afghanistan.
 However, as of 2009, the confirmed bodycount of militants killed by the Pakistan Army reached 7,000.